Edmonds, Washington: Economy

 As of 2015, Edmonds has an estimated workforce population of 22,152 and an unemployment rate of 3.8 percent.
 As of 2019, most of the city's employed residents commute to neighboring cities for work, including 11 percent to Seattle, 6 percent to Lynnwood, 6 percent to Everett, and 5 percent to Shoreline.
 Only 11.7 percent of residents work at employers within Edmonds city limits.
 The average one-way commute for Edmonds residents was approximately 31 minutes; 71 percent of commuters drove alone to their workplace, while 9 percent carpooled and 9 percent used public transit.
 The most common occupational industry for Edmonds residents is in educational and health services, employing 23 percent, followed by retail (13%) and professional services (12%).
 The nearest shopping malls are Alderwood in Lynnwood and Aurora Village in Shoreline, the latter of which was seen as a potential annexation target by Edmonds in the 1990s.

 The city has over 13,000 jobs, a ratio of 0.325 jobs per capita—a figure that is lower than neighboring cities.
 Approximately 70 percent of jobs in Edmonds are in the services sector, which includes health care and professional services.
 Other large industries in Edmonds include retail (12%), education (6%), and construction (4%).
 The city's largest employers are the Edmonds School District, Swedish Medical Center, and large retailers, which includes grocery stores and car dealerships.
 The car dealerships, which are primarily located along the State Route 99 corridor, account for $152 million in annual retail sales, which contributes to the city's general sales tax revenue.
+Seafood restaurant chain Skippers Seafood & Chowder House was formerly headquartered in Edmonds.

 Demographics

-Edmonds is the third most populous city in Snohomish County, behind Everett and Marysville, with 39,709 people counted during the 2010 U.S. census.
-The city had an estimated population of over 40,000 in 2015 and is growing at an annual rate of 1 percent.
+Edmonds is the third most populous city in Snohomish County, behind Everett and Marysville, with 42,853 people counted during the 2020 U.S. census.
 Between 1960 and 1990, Edmonds' population tripled from 8,000 to over 30,000 due to a series of annexations and natural growth.
 The population growth also brought an influx of Asian immigrants and their descendants to Edmonds, predominantly Koreans, who now make up about 7 percent of the population and are the largest non-white group in the city.
-The city's population is expected to reach 45,000 by 2035.
+From 2010 to 2020, the city's population grew by 7.92 percent; it is expected to reach 45,000 by 2035.

-According to 2012 estimates by the U.S. Census Bureau, Edmonds has a median family income of $93,125 and a per capita income of $43,048, ranking 20th of 281 areas within the state of Washington.
-Approximately 5.2 percent of families and 9 percent of the overall population were below the poverty line, including 14 percent of those under the age of 18 and 5 percent aged 65 or older.